 14 His friend responded, “This can be nothing other than the sword of Gideon son of Joash, the Israelite.
 God has given the Midianites and the whole camp into his hands.”

-15 When Gideon heard the dream and its interpretation, he worshiped God.
+15 When Gideon heard the dream and its interpretation, he bowed down and worshiped.
 He returned to the camp of Israel and called out, “Get up!
 The Lord has given the Midianite camp into your hands.”

-18 When I and all who are with me blow our trumpets, then from all around the camp blow yours and shout, ‘For the Lord and for Gideon.' "
+18 When I and all who are with me blow our trumpets, then from all around the camp blow yours and shout, ‘For the Lord and for Gideon.’”

 19 Gideon and the hundred men with him reached the edge of the camp at the beginning of the middle watch, just after they had changed the guard.
 They blew their trumpets and broke the jars that were in their hands.

 22 When the three hundred trumpets sounded, the Lord caused the men throughout the camp to turn on each other with their swords.
 The army fled to Beth Shittah toward Zererah as far as the border of Abel Meholah near Tabbath.

 25 They also captured two of the Midianite leaders, Oreb and Zeeb.
 They killed Oreb at the rock of Oreb, and Zeeb at the winepress of Zeeb.
 They pursued the Midianites and brought the heads of Oreb and Zeeb to Gideon, who was by the Jordan.

 Zebah and Zalmunna

 3 God gave Oreb and Zeeb, the Midianite leaders, into your hands.
 What was I able to do compared to you?”
 At this, their resentment against him subsided.

-5 He said to the men of Succoth, "Give my troops some bread; they are worn out, and I am still pursuing Zebah and Zalmunna, the kings of Midian.”
+5 He said to the men of Sukkoth, “Give my troops some bread; they are worn out, and I am still pursuing Zebah and Zalmunna, the kings of Midian.”

 7 Then Gideon replied, “Just for that, when the Lord has given Zebah and Zalmunna into my hand, I will tear your flesh with desert thorns and briers.”